Mangar2/yaha/README.md

 ### Configuration options

-* inFlightWindow - Amount of QoS=1 messages send in the same time for one topic
+* inFlightWindow - Amount of QoS=1 messages send in the same time for one topic, default = 1
-* timeoutInMilliseconds - timeout in Milliseconds to wait for an answer of a http publish
+* timeoutInMilliseconds - timeout in Milliseconds to wait for an answer of a http publish, default = 10 * 1000
-* maxRetryCount - amount of retries to publish to a client before disconnecting it
+* maxRetryCount - amount of retries to publish to a client before disconnecting it, default = 10
-* maxQueueSize - amount of QoS=1 messages in a queue for the same topic
+* maxQueueSize - amount of QoS=1 messages in a queue for the same topic, default = 100
-* directory - directory to store the broker state
+* directory - directory to store the broker state, default = '.'
-* fileName - name of the file to store the broker state (the system will add a timestamp and an extension to the filename )
+* fileName - name of the file to store the broker state (the system will add a timestamp and an extension to the filename ), default = 'broker'
-* port - the port the broker will listen on
+* port - the port the broker will listen on, default = 9001
 * log - logging settings.
-Supported logging modules "received" (for received messages) and "send" (for send messages)
+Supported logging modules "received" (for received messages) and "send" (for send messages), default = log all system messages

+### services

+The broker supports two services for debugging

+#### the client service

+* Get all clients: GET host/clients or
+* Get one client: GET host/clients/[clientid]

 ### Not (maybe yet) Supported